Overview

 Frequently Asked Questions

-Is Dumfries a good place for military families?
+Is Dumfries a good place to live for military families?

 What are the property taxes like in Dumfries?

-Property taxes in Dumfries are in line with the Prince William County average, which is generally considered reasonable compared to other parts of Northern Virginia.
-Exact rates can vary depending on the assessed value of the property.
+Property taxes in Prince William County, including Dumfries, are generally competitive compared to other parts of Northern Virginia.
+The exact tax rate varies depending on the assessed value of the property.

-What kind of community events are there in Dumfries?
+What types of homes are available in Dumfries?

 More Dumfries Resources